InfuseAI/primehub-site/docs/quickstart/create-group.md

   </div>
 </div>

-This quickstart shows how to create a group.
+This quickstart shows how to create a new group.

-PrimeHub is the group-centric design, things such as users, instance types, images and datasets have to be assigned to groups, otherwise, they cannot be utilized without assigning groups on PrimeHub.
-Hence, we have to make sure these things are assigned to groups.
+PrimeHub is group-centric.
+This means that users, instance types, images, and datasets must be assigned to a group.
+Without being assigned to a group, these elements cannot be utilized, and users will not be able to access any features of PrimeHub.

-A group, we can think it as a project group, users of the group share the same resources, datasets and conduct different tasks in a same project; hence, a group can be equipped with a shared volume for sharing project data by settings.
-We also can limit the resources quota for each group and ,furthermore, for each user in a group.

-A user can be assigned to multiple groups.
+Groups allow a subset of users to share storage, such as datasets and shared volumes.
+Available computational resources can also be configured through assigning Instance Types to groups, allowing resource allocation on a per-project basis.

+As users can be added to multiple groups, this means they can collaborate on many projects, and access different datasets with specific server resource configurations.

-## Let's create a group
+## Create a Group

-1. Log in as an administrator and [switch to Admin Portal](login-portal-admin).
+1. Log in as an administrator and [switch to the Admin Portal](login-portal-admin).

-2. Click `Groups` management on the side menu, then click `+ Add` button for the creation.
+2. Click `Groups` in the left sidebar, then click the `+ Add` button.

-3. Input required information, such as `Name`.
+3. Enter required information, such as `Name`

-4. Enable `Shared Volume` if a volume for sharing data among the group is required.
+4. Toggle `Shared Volume` if a volume for sharing data among the group is required.
    1. Specify the `volume capacity`
-   2. Enabled `Launch Group Only` if this volume is accessed only by this group.
+   2. To restrict access to only this group, leave `Launch Group Only` toggled to `yes` (default)

    ![qs-create-group.png](assets/jobsub-tt-p1-1.png)

-5. Adjust `User Quota` if resource allocation limit is required for each user.
+5. Adjust the `User Quota` resource allocation limit for users in this group (if required).

-6. Adjust `Group Quota` if resource allocation limit is required for this group.
+6. Adjust the `Group Quota` resource allocation limit for the group (if required).

-7. Click `edit users`, assign `Users` to this group.
+7. Click `Edit Users` to select and assign `Users` to this group.
     ![qs-create-group2.png](assets/qs-create-group2.png)

-8. Confirm.
+8. Click `Confirm` to create the group.

+We have now created a group, configured a shared volume and user/group quota, and added users.

 ## Next

-We learn how to create a group with settings such as shared volume, quota and assigning users.
-Since we have a group, we can go next to add instance types, images for our groups.
+In the next quickstart, we will learn how to add instance types and images to groups.